Americanization: Media and popular culture

 Photograph used on the cover of a nueva ola record released in Argentina in 1960.
 An example of the Americanization that characterized the new youth mass culture, it depicts young people dancing rock and roll, drinking Coca-Cola, wearing blue jeans and admiring American singers.

 Hollywood, the American film and television industry, has since the 1910s dominated most of the world's media markets.
 It is the chief medium by which people across the globe see American fashions, customs, scenery, and way of life.
 The major film studios of the United States are the primary source of the most commercially successful and most ticket selling movies in the world.
-The top 50 highest-grossing films of all time were all made entirely or partially in the United States.
+Nearly all the top 50 highest-grossing films of all time were made entirely or partially in the United States.

 In general, the U.S. government plays only a facilitating role in the dissemination of films, television, books, journals etc. However, after the occupation of the former Axis countries during World War II, the U.S. government played a major role in restructuring the media in those countries to eliminate totalitarianism and to promote democracy against fascism and Nazism.
 For example, in Germany, the American occupation headquarters, Office of Military Government (OMGUS), began its own newspaper based in Munich in 1945.
 Die Neue Zeitung was edited by German and Jewish émigrés who had fled to the United States before the war.
 Its mission was to destroy Nazi cultural remnants and encourage democracy by exposing Germans to the ways American culture operated.
 There was great detail on sports, politics, business, Hollywood, fashions, and international affairs.

 Despite the restrictions placed by communist authorities, Americanization would continue to spread out over the Iron Curtain even before the collapse of the Soviet Union and accelerated afterwards.
 The first McDonald's in Soviet Russia had a grand opening on Moscow's Pushkin Square on 31 January 1990 with approximately 38,000 customers waiting in hours long lines, breaking company records at the time.
 By 1997, there were 21 locations of the Russian chain.

 The importation of Little Golden Books (Petits Livres d'Or) to France under the publisher Cocorico after World War II is discussed as a subtle way of implementing cultural productions that "presented the economic principles of American liberalism in a favorable light" in a study by Cécile Boulaire.

 Foreign versions of American television programs are rebroadcast around the world, many of them through American broadcasters and their subsidiaries (such as HBO Asia, CNBC Europe and CNN International).
 Many of the distributors broadcast American programming on their television channels.
 In 2006, a survey of 20 countries by Radio Times found seven American shows in the ten most watched: CSI: Miami, Lost, Desperate Housewives, The Simpsons, CSI: Crime Scene Investigation, Without a Trace, and The Adventures of Jimmy Neutron: Boy Genius.